software-mansion/setup-ci/readme.md

 If your project has a monorepo structure, run the script from the root directory of the app for which you want to set up workflows.

+> [!WARNING]
+> If you re-run `npx setup-ci` in the same project or you already have some workflows set up manually, they might get overwritten.
+Therefore we recommend running the script with no uncommited changes, so you can easily inspect the diff after script execution.

 ## 💡 Demo

 Say we want to set up GitHub actions that run Typescript and Prettier checks on our project every time we create or push to an existing Pull Request.